2. Progestin-only birth control pills (“mini-pills”)

 Monophasic oral contraceptives

-The concentration of hormones in tablets does not change during the entire time of admission.
-The contraceptive effect is associated with ethinylestradiol, the dosage of which is selected purposefully to suppress ovulation.
+The concentration of hormones in the tablets does not change during the entire period of administration.
+The contraceptive effect is associated with ethinyl estradiol, the dosage of which is selected specifically to suppress ovulation.

 It is important to remember that these drugs can only be prescribed by a doctor!
-Self-medication can lead to hormonal failure and other unpleasant consequences.
+Self-medication can lead to hormonal imbalance and other unpleasant consequences.

 • Jess (Dimia)

-These popular hormonal pills for women contain drospirenone, which stops weight gain and edema, relieves PMS symptoms, hormonal breast engorgement, headache and muscle pain.
-It also helps to reduce the symptoms of acne, oily skin and hair.
+These popular hormonal pills for women contain drospirenone, which stops weight gain and the appearance of edema, relieves symptoms of PMS, hormonal engorgement of the mammary glands, headaches and muscle pain.
+It also helps reduce the symptoms of acne, oily skin and hair.
 Dimia is an analogue of Jess, only it costs an order of magnitude cheaper.

 • Belara

-The hormonal drug has a positive effect on the restoration of the cycle, reducing the severity of PMS, the incidence of anemia, pain during menstruation, cysts and ovarian malignancies.
+The hormonal drug has a positive effect on restoring the cycle, reducing the severity of PMS, the incidence of anemia, pain during menstruation, cysts and malignant tumors of the ovaries.
 It has a direct effect on the condition of the skin, so it is often prescribed to girls to improve it.

 • Lindinet 20 (Logest)

-When taken systematically, they have a therapeutic effect, normalizing the hormonal state and preventing the development of a number of diseases in gynecology, including reducing the risk of neoplasms.
+When taken systematically, they have a therapeutic effect, normalizing hormonal conditions and preventing the development of a number of gynecological diseases, including reducing the risk of neoplasms.

 • Novinet (Mersilon)

-Excellent hormones.
-They have additional positive effects: menstruation becomes scarcer and less painful, the occurrence of anemia is reduced, diseases of the uterus, ovaries, and mammary glands develop less often, have a beneficial effect on the skin, remove acne and acne.
-Usually assigned to young girls.
+Excellent hormonal agents.
+They have additional positive effects: menstruation becomes sparser and less painful, the occurrence of anemia is reduced, diseases of the uterus, ovaries, and mammary glands develop less frequently, have a beneficial effect on the skin, removes acne and acne.
+Usually prescribed to young girls.

-Contraceptive packages may contain a different number of tablets.
-It depends on the reception scheme.
-They are of two types: 21+7 and 24+4.
+Packages of contraceptives may contain different numbers of tablets.
+It depends on the dosage regimen.
+They come in two types: 21+7 and 24+4.
 There is no fundamental difference.

-First scheme: Active pills are taken for 21 days without a break, then a 7-day rest is made, during which withdrawal bleeding begins, then a new pack begins.
+First scheme: Active pills are taken for 21 days without a break, then a 7-day rest is taken, during which withdrawal bleeding begins, then a new pack begins.

-The second scheme is a set of 24 active tablets and 4 inactive pacifiers, which you can not take, they are needed for convenience, so as not to forget when the next pack should start.
-Although sometimes "dummies" are not dummies at all.
-In some drugs Yarina Plus and Jess Plus) in inactive tablets is levomefolate - the active form of folic acid, in this form it is better absorbed by the body.
+The second scheme is a set of 24 active tablets and 4 inactive pacifiers, which you don’t have to take; they are needed for convenience, so as not to forget when the next pack should start.
+Although sometimes “dummies” are not dummies at all.
+In some drugs ( Yarina Plus and Jess Plus) inactive tablets contain levomefolate - the active form of folic acid, in this form it is better absorbed by the body.
 This is done to reduce the risk of developing neural tube defects in the fetus if a woman wants to become pregnant immediately after stopping the drug.

-Due to the phase of the monthly cycle, the dosage of hormones in tablets changes, this ensures natural changes in the hormonal background and reduces the risk of side effects.
-The packages of contraceptives in this group contain 2-3 types of tablets.
-The dose of estrogen responsible for the contraceptive effect is maximum in each tablet, and the level of progestogen increases gradually, creating a limit by the 3rd phase of the cycle.
+Due to the phase of the monthly cycle, the dosage of hormones in the tablets changes, this ensures natural changes in hormonal levels and reduces the risk of side effects.
+Packages of contraceptives in this group contain 2-3 types of tablets.
+The dose of estrogen, which is responsible for the contraceptive effect, in each tablet is maximum, and the level of gestagen increases gradually, creating a limit by the 3rd phase of the cycle.

-In addition to the contraceptive effect, it helps to reduce the abundance and duration of menstruation, reduces the manifestations of PMS symptoms, and also relieves pain during critical days.
-Taking contraceptives with small doses of hormones helps to reduce the possibility of developing a number of gynecological diseases, and also reduces the manifestations of hypertrichosis - excessive hair growth.
+In addition to the contraceptive effect, it helps reduce the abundance and duration of menstruation, reduces the manifestations of PMS symptoms, and also relieves pain during menstrual periods.
+Taking contraceptives with small dosages of hormones helps reduce the possibility of developing a number of gynecological diseases, and also reduces the manifestations of hypertrichosis - excess hair growth.
 These hormonal pills for women are considered the most physiological.

 Non-combined OK

-The second name of the group is "mini-drank".
+The second name of the group is “mini-drinks”.
 They contain a small dosage of the hormone progestin and are a substitute for COCs.
 They differ from them in their composition - they include an artificial analogue of progesterone.
-The content of hormones is lower than in other preparations.
-They do not suppress the process of ovulation.
+The hormone content is lower than in other drugs.
+They do not suppress the ovulation process.

-The contraceptive effect is based on a change in the properties of the mucus lining the cervix.
-Due to the increase in viscosity, it becomes a barrier to the movement of the sperm to the egg.
-The rate of contraction of the walls of the fallopian tubes slows down, due to which the egg cannot enter the uterus.
-If the sperm nevertheless reaches the target, then the 2nd protective mechanism is activated: a hormonal change in the mucous membrane of the walls of the uterus does not allow the fertilized egg to attach.
+The contraceptive effect is based on changing the properties of the mucus lining the cervix.
+By increasing viscosity, it becomes a barrier to the movement of sperm to the egg.
+The rate of contraction of the walls of the fallopian tubes slows down, which is why the egg cannot enter the uterus.
+If the sperm does reach the target, then 2 protective mechanisms are activated: a hormonal change in the mucous membrane of the uterine walls does not allow the fertilized egg to attach.

-The main advantage of this group of hormonal pills is that the natural menstrual cycle and menstrual bleeding are preserved.
+The main advantage of hormonal pills of this group is that the natural menstrual cycle and menstrual bleeding are preserved.

-A significant drawback is that the tablets cannot be skipped.
-If in the case of COCs, the gap can be more than 12 hours and nothing terrible will happen, then here this interval is only 3 hours, after which hormone therapy is disrupted, i.e. reduced contraceptive activity.
+A significant drawback is that tablets cannot be skipped.
+If in the case of COCs, the gap can be more than 12 hours and nothing bad will happen, then here this interval is only 3 hours, after which hormonal therapy is disrupted, i.e. the contraceptive effect is reduced.

-They are best suited for use during lactation as they do not affect the production and taste of milk, as well as girls who are prohibited .
+They are best suited for use during lactation, because... do not affect the production and taste of milk, as well as for girls who are prohibited .
 The contraceptive effect of the drug is achieved by increasing the viscosity of the mucus that covers the cervix, which is an obstacle to the passage of sperm to the target.

 • Exluton

-Like other OKs in this group, the use is preferable when breastfeeding, contraindications to COCs.
-The contraceptive effect is associated with an increase in the viscosity of the mucus, which prevents the movement of spermatozoa, violations of the contractions of the walls of the fallopian tubes (this change is reversible after discontinuation of the drug).
+Like other OCs in this group, use is preferable when breastfeeding, contraindications to COCs.
+The contraceptive effect is associated with an increase in the viscosity of mucus, which prevents the movement of sperm, disruption of contractions of the walls of the fallopian tubes (this change is reversible after discontinuation of the drug).

-Emergency (postcoital) contraception is carried out after unprotected intercourse, or if the methods of protection failed, within 1-3 days to stop an unwanted pregnancy.
-It is important to know that these should be used as infrequently as possible. can cause irreversible damage to the body.
+Emergency (postcoital) contraception is carried out after unprotected sexual intercourse, or if protection methods have failed, within 1-3 days to stop an unwanted pregnancy.
+It is important to know that these should be used as rarely as possible, because... can cause irreparable damage to the body.

 • Escapelle (postinor)

 They inhibit ovulation, which stops the fertilization process.
-Prevent implantation, ie. penetration and fixation of the embryo in the wall of the uterus.
-Will not work if the implementation has already taken place.
-Reception should be started as early as possible (no later than 72 hours) after unprotected sex.
-The longer the time interval between an unprotected act and taking the drug, the higher the likelihood of pregnancy.
-Used at any time during the cycle.
+Prevent implantation, i.e. penetration and fixation of the embryo in the wall of the uterus.
+They will not work if the implementation has already occurred.
+You should start taking it as soon as possible (no later than 72 hours) after unprotected sex.
+The longer the period of time between unprotected intercourse and taking the drug, the higher the likelihood of pregnancy.
+Can be used at any time of the cycle.

-It slows down ovulation and prevents the attachment of a fertilized egg.
-It is applied 2 hours before or 2 hours after a meal (within 72 hours after unprotected intercourse), regardless of the phase of the menstrual cycle.
+Slows down ovulation and prevents the attachment of a fertilized egg.
+Used 2 hours before or 2 hours after meals (within 72 hours after unprotected intercourse), regardless of the phase of the menstrual cycle.

-Note!
-These hormonal pills for women should not be taken with non-steroidal anti-inflammatory drugs (painkillers, antipyretics, such as ibuprofen) for a week after taking the drug.
+Pay attention!
+These hormonal pills for women should not be taken together with non-steroidal anti-inflammatory drugs (painkillers, antipyretics, for example, ibuprofen) for a week after taking the drug.

-Hormonal disbalance- this is a discrepancy in the ratio of estrogens and progesterone - the main assistants in the activity of the reproductive system.
-The work of the whole organism is connected with the hormonal status.
+Hormonal imbalance- this is a discrepancy in the ratio of estrogen and progesterone - the main assistants to the activity of the reproductive system.
+The work of the entire body is related to hormonal status.

 Failure factors:

 • dysfunction of the endocrine glands.
-This can occur both as a result of a disease and as a result of developmental anomalies;
+This can occur either as a result of disease or as a result of developmental abnormalities;

-• incorrect production of hormones can be both congenital and acquired problem;
+• incorrect hormone production can be either a congenital or acquired problem;

 • increased nervous excitability and prolonged stress;

-• uncontrolled use of postcoital contraceptive drugs provokes a sharp shift in hormones, after which the body can come in order for years;
+• uncontrolled use of postcoital contraceptive drugs provokes a sharp shift in hormones, after which the body can take years to return to order;

 • independent use of hormonal drugs;